-Bundled with the Guidelines Your cleaning costs are tied to your facility size and now your software costs work the same way.
+Your cleaning costs are tied to your facility size and now your software costs work the same way.
 No matter what the size of your facility, our entire suite of features is affordable since we price by the square foot, with prices starting at just \$500, including our PDA based inspection software, everyone can have the best professional tools on the market.

 Bundled with APPA's Custodial Staffing Guidelines and pre-loaded with all the area types you need, try out the software for 60 days via download from our website.

-Lean more at: www.managewize.com Software available from JohnsonDiversey's Johnson Wax, Butcher's, and Ramsey brands, as well as select, independent consultants in the industry.
+Lean more at: www.managewize.com

 60 Kensico Rd.
 STE 26, Thornwood, NY 10594 email: info@managewize.net adjustment difficulties underlie the resistance.
 In such situations efforts such as work stress counseling, scheduling flexibility, and specialized training in time management, adaptation, and group interaction may dissipate employee fear.

 Several other strategies are defined and characterized within the process of overcoming resistance.
 Other strategies identified include manipulation, co-optation, and explicit/implicate coercion.
 While these strategies are defined and accepted, they are not considered desired or even ethical.
 Most often these tactic lead to rapid inappropriate changes that are short lived.
 Additionally, these strategies certainly leave participants feeling as though they have been deceived and taken advantage of.
 Such emotions will only serve to diminish individual and group trust which is extremely destructive to an organization.

 As with any effort which includes swaying the perceptions of individuals and groups, building employee trust and buy-in can be a daunting process.
 Identifying and understanding the real forces causing the pressure to change is critical to developing a plan of action.
 Likewise, knowing the fundamentals of the change process will allow change leaders to establish, implement and control the rate and progress of the change efforts.

 Change leaders must use the right combination of strategies to influence the employees to accept and work toward a clearly defined and common goal.
 Dealing with individual perceptions can be an extremely difficult and time consuming task.
 However, by utilizing tools such as training and education, open, accurate, and transparent communication, employee participation, and facilitation organizations can ensure positive and lasting changes leading to organizational efficiency and success.

 Initiating and implementing positive and lasting organizational change truly boils down to sound leadership.
-As Jack Work wrote, "Leaders are those who in their inimitable ways, inspire confidence, undermine despair, fight fear, initiate positive and productive actions, define goals, and paint a brighter tomorrow."6 (5) NOTES - Machiavelli, Niccolo.
+As Jack Work wrote, "Leaders are those who in their inimitable ways, inspire confidence, undermine despair, fight fear, initiate positive and productive actions, define goals, and paint a brighter tomorrow."
+(3)

+NOTES

+- 1. Machiavelli, Niccolo.
 The Prince and the Disclosures.
-Random House Inc, 1940 - Johns, Gary.
-Organizational Behavior- Understanding Life at Work, second edition, Scott, Foresman and Co, 1988 - Gibson, Ivancevich, Donnelly, and Konopaske.
-Organizations: Behavior, Structure, Processes, McGraw Hill 2003 - Bareman and Snell.
-Management, Building Competitive Advantage, Irwin/McGraw Hill 1999 - Johns, Gary.
-Organizational Behavior-Understanding Life at Work, second edition, Scott, Foresman and Co, 1988 - Work, Jack W. Leaders Of The Future, The Drucker Foundation, New York, NY 1996 Casey Wick is assistant director of physical plant, custodial services, at Hamilton College, Clinton, NY; he can be reached at cwick@hamilton.edu.
+Random House Inc, 1940 - 2.
+Johns, Gary.
+Organizational Behavior- Understanding Life at Work, second edition, Scott, Foresman and Co, 1988 - 3.
+Gibson, Ivancevich, Donnelly, and Konopaske.
+Organizations: Behavior, Structure, Processes, McGraw Hill 2003 - 4.
+Bateman and Snell.
+Management, Building Competitive Advantage, Irwin/McGraw Hill 1999 - 5.
+Johns, Gary.
+Organizational Behavior-Understanding Life at Work, second edition, Scott, Foresman and Co, 1988 - 6.
+Work, Jack W. Leaders Of The Future, The Drucker Foundation, New York, NY 1996

+Casey Wick is assistant director of physical plant, custodial services, at Hamilton College, Clinton, NY; he can be reached at cwick@hamilton.edu.
 This is his first article for Facilities Manager.